-The Student Disciplinary Procedure can look at a broad range of activities, including misuse of social media, academic misconduct, aggressive behaviour and misuse of University property (see Procedure for a fuller list).
+The Student Disciplinary Procedure can look at a broad range of activities, including misuse of social media, academic misconduct, aggressive behaviour, harassment and abuse, misuse of University property (see Procedure for a fuller list).
 Some University policies, such as the ICT Acceptable Use Policy, may escalate cases to the Disciplinary Procedure where relevant.

 Where allegations are considered most serious, particularly, but not exclusively, those relating to aggravated, aggressive and violent acts, the University may decide to take action pending a hearing.
 This is a precautionary measure and does not assume that misconduct has occurred.

 This form of action is flexible, and where practicable the University will seek to minimize the disruption to the studies of the student against whom the concern is raised.
-However in some instances this is not possible.
+However, in some instances this is not possible.
 Any such action will be taken on the basis of a risk assessment based on the available evidence at the time.

 The Procedure allows for a review of suspension pending a hearing where there is evidence of significantly altered circumstances.
 You will need to submit the request, along with the relevant evidence to firstname.lastname@example.org (see relevant section of the Procedure for further details).